lainceline/owl-table/README.md

 `gulp build` will create `vendor.min.js` in the dist folder if `bower install` has been run.
 Or use your framework's asset pipeline.

-Sorry for all the dependencies, this is an internal project that needs to do specific things.

 ## Installation